-Bundela dynasty have been included in the tentative list of the UNESCO’s world heritage sites following a proposal sent by the Archaeological Survey of India (ASI) to the United Nations (UN) body.
+Undoubtedly, Bundela dynasty is included in the tentative list of the UNESCO’s world heritage sites following a proposal sent by the Archaeological Survey of India (ASI) to the United Nations (UN) body.

 Orchha is situated in northern part of the state of Madhya Pradesh, in the central region of India.
-It lies alongside the Malwa plateau, on the banks of Betwa River on whose banks lies the jungles around which fascinates many travelers to this habitat.
+It lies alongside the Malwa plateau, on the banks of Betwa River .
+Travellers are highly facinated to this habitat, as their lies the jungles on the bank of this river.

 April – June Not Too Hot